aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 ## Response Communication

 A Receiver MUST repond to the communication by sending an HTTP response.
 The body of this response is of the content type "application/json".
-It contains MAY contain following fields:
+It contains MAY contain the following fields:

 `ack`
 OPTIONAL.
 An array of strings, in which each string is the jti value of a previously received SET that is acknowledged in this object.
 This array MAY be empty or this field MAY be omitted to indicate that no previously received SETs are being acknowledged in this communication.